rm2023/RegEx/gist-template.md

 ## Summary
 This tutorial specifically focuses on the following regex used to find dates in the format of dd-MM-YYYY:.
 This regex is composed of 3 strings, joined with an OR operator ( | ), and they are separated out below in the code snippet.

-The three strings look for each component in the date format - day, month, and year - respectively.
+The three strings look for each component in the date format - day, month, and year.
 ```
 ^(?:(?:31(\/|-|\.)(?:0?[13578]|1[02]))\1|(?:(?:29|30)(\/|-|\.)(?:0?[1,3-9]|1[0-2])\2))(?:(?:1[6-9]|[2-9]\d)?\d{2})$|